-This document describes the three different methods for staking at a high level.
+This document describes two different methods for staking at a high level.

-We highly recommended you use the Staking Collection paradigm, as this will be the most supported method for staking with any set up, including locked FLOW.
+We highly recommended you use the Staking Collection paradigm, as this will be the most supported method for staking with any set up.

-A Staking Collection is a resource that allows its owner to manage multiple staking objects in a single account via a single storage path, and perform staking actions using both locked and unlocked Flow.
+A Staking Collection is a resource that allows its owner to manage multiple staking objects in a single account via a single storage path, and perform staking actions using Flow.
 It also supports machine accounts, a necessary feature for Flow epoch node operation.

 The staking collection paradigm is the most flexible of the three choices and will receive the most support in the future.
 It is the set-up that Flow Port and many other staking providers use.

 The staking collection setup and guide is detailed in the staking collection guide.

 The basic method to stake is to stake directly with the

 FlowIDTableStaking smart contract.

 This would involve calling the node or delegator registration functions directly in the staking

 contract and storing the staking objects directly in account storage.